Red Tent Ontario

 Around 2009, ALisa Starkweather, founder of the Red Tent Temple Movement, pitched her first Red Tent, inspired by the women’s consciousness groups of the 1960s.

 Red Tents are not political.
 1960s feminism fought the patriarchy.
 This is not feminism, this is empowerment.
+This is the Sacred Feminine, the energized feminine that is fueled by compassion and purpose that creates powerful positive change, without war.

 Frequently Asked Questions